1974 Orange Bowl

-The 1974 Orange Bowl was the fortieth edition of the college football bowl game, played at the Orange Bowl in Miami, Florida, on Tuesday, January 1.
+The 1974 Orange Bowl was the 40th edition of the college football bowl game, played at the Orange Bowl in Miami, Florida, on Tuesday, January 1.
 The final game of the 1973–74 bowl season, it matched the sixth-ranked independent Penn State Nittany Lions and the #13 LSU Tigers of the Southeastern Conference (SEC).

 Favored Penn State took the lead in the first half and won, 16–9.

 Teams

 Penn State

 Penn State completed its third perfect regular season since 1968, and had their first Heisman Trophy winner, running back John Cappelletti.
 The Nittany Lions were aiming to end 1973 the same way they did 1968 and 1969, by winning in Miami.
 The Lions nipped Kansas 15–14 in the 1969 Orange Bowl and stymied Missouri 10–3 the next year.

 LSU

 The Tigers opened with nine wins and were heading to a SEC title, but lost at home on Thanksgiving to Alabama.
 A loss at Tulane the following week, the first victory for the Green Wave over the Tigers since 1948 (LSU was 22–0–2 vs. its in-state rival in between), only added to the frustration in Baton Rouge.

 LSU's most recent appearance at the Orange Bowl was three years earlier, a 17–12 loss to national champion Nebraska.
 The Tigers' previous Orange Bowl win was in January 1962, 25–7 over Colorado in the final game for Paul Dietzel as LSU head coach.